bigfoott/ScrapedDuck/README.md

 # ScrapedDuck

-ScrapedDuck routinely scrapes [LeekDuck.com](https://leekduck.com) (with permission) and pushes the found data to [a branch](https://github.com/bigfoott/ScrapedDuck/tree/data) on this repository for use by other external applications.
+ScrapedDuck routinely scrapes [LeekDuck.com](https://leekduck.com) (with permission) for Pokemon GO data and pushes said data to [a branch](https://github.com/bigfoott/ScrapedDuck/tree/data) on this repository for use by other external applications.
+If you plan to use this in your Pokemon GO related projects, please follow [the guidelines below](#for-developers).

 To follow development progress for this tool, check out [the Trello board for PoGOEvents/ScrapedDuck](https://trello.com/b/32UjZbdu/pogoevents-scrapedduck).